kritomas/banko/doc/USAGE.md

 :
 ```

-The global mode's serves as a junction to access all the other modes.
+The global mode serves as a junction between all the other modes.

 ## Account mode